-In this section we will present the developmental orthopedic joint disorders early spay/neuter produces.
+In this section we will present the developmental orthopedic joint disorders early spay/neuter produces and/or exacerbates, as well as its relationship to osteoarthritis.
 At the heart of the matter is how spay/neuter affects the dog’s hormones.
 When a dog’s reproductive organs are surgically removed, the “sex hormones” they produce in large part disappear, at least temporarily.
-The sex hormones are responsible for more than just sexual behavior, and one of their responsibilities is regulating growth.60,61,89,108
+The sex hormones are responsible for more than just sexual behavior, in fact they are known to affect bone and muscle, and one of their responsibilities is regulating growth.60,61,89,108

-Sex hormones direct the closure of growth plates on long bones.
-To the extent spay/neuter disrupts the production of sex hormones in an individual dog, it will delay the closure of growth plates on the long bones, provided the spay or neuter occurs before the growth plates have closed.61,108 The closure of bony growth plates generally occurs when the dog is between the ages of 4 and 18 months.
+For inherited orthopedic conditions, such as hip and elbow dysplasia, or the predisposition for cranial cruciate ligament tear, removing the gonadal hormones that regulate the duration of bone elongation would be expected to alter growth patterns and subsequent joint alignment exacerbating any preexisting heritable propensity for disease.183 To the extent spay/neuter disrupts the production of sex hormones in an individual dog, it will delay the closure of growth plates on the long bones, provided the spay or neuter occurs before the growth plates have closed.61,108 The closure of bony growth plates generally occurs when the dog is between the ages of 4 and 18 months.
 Unfortunately, for the most part neutering (or spaying) is being performed prior to 6 months of age as advocated by many veterinarians and animal activists.

 In 2014, UC Davis released research which allows us to amplify the findings of the 200783 systematic review referred to in our Research, Spay and Neuter sections of this site.
 The 2014 study 61 acknowledges that in the last three decades, the practice of spaying female dogs and castrating males (both referred to in this study as neutering) has greatly increased.
 Generally, spay/neuter is advocated prior to 6 months at UC Davis.
 A 2008 study 89 concludes that the prevalence of hip dysplasia and cranial cruciate ligament tear have also increased over the last four decades.